C

 Tax Summary

-Oregon treats cryptocurrency as property, following federal IRS guidelines.
-Capital gains and income from crypto are taxed as ordinary income.
-State tax rates range from 4.75% to 9.9%.
+Oregon treats cryptocurrency as property, following federal IRS rules.
+Capital gains and income from crypto are taxed as ordinary income at rates from 4.75% to 9.9%.
+All residents must report crypto transactions on state returns.

 Quick facts for Oregon, United States